 To set the editorial policy and priorities of the publication needed to implement the purpose of the Board.

 To review the material before online publication to ensure it complies with the editorial policies and priorities, and is factually correct.
+The review group may in addition to the board members include other members of their organisation.

 To ensure that the publications retains a breadth of support and coverage within the community to promote its long-term sustainability.

 Material for publication must be circulated at least 2 working days before publication.
-A may email a hold on an article in the publication stating clearly their concerns with the material.
-If this issue is confirmed by Board member within 24hrs then the article will be removed from publication until the matter can be resolved and a substitute article inserted.
+Any member of the review groups may request via email a hold on an article in the publication stating clearly their concerns with the material.
+If this issue is confirmed by two editorial Board members within 24hrs then the article will be removed from publication until the matter can be resolved and a substitute article inserted and the material recirculated for preview.

 Meetings